Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 1. Division of Membership into different Classes with different levels of benefits may be declared and outlined in the Bylaws along with their qualifications and commensurate Membership Dues owed to the Club.

-1. The Board of Directors may, at their own discretion, suspend or terminate any individual or corporate Membership in the Club at any time.
+1. The Board of Directors may, at their own discretion pursuant to the Bylaws in a fair and reasonable manner, suspend or terminate any individual or corporate Membership in the Club at any time.

 ## 4. Nondiscrimination Policy